Wicked Stepmother: Cast

-Joan Crawford appears in a still photograph as the deceased wife of Sam and mother of Jenny.
+Joan Crawford, who died in 1977, appears in an archival photograph as the deceased wife of Sam and mother of Jenny.
 The estranged relationship between Jenny and her late mother is a reference to the exposé memoir Mommie Dearest, written by Crawford's adopted daughter, Christina Crawford.
 Crawford was also known for her feud with Davis during the filming of What Ever Happened to Baby Jane?
 (1962).

 Reception

 Box office

 Wicked Stepmother was released in the United States on February 3, 1989, and became a box-office bomb, grossing $43,749 in its opening weekend and $70,580 in North America on a budget of $5 million.

 Critical response

 A review in Fangoria lambasted Wicked Stepmother, stating that "this mind-boggingly awful comedy/fantasy offers no laughs, but does provide some of the creepiest moments of half-dead acting ever committed to film" and "emerges as the first unmitigated disaster from the usually reliable Cohen and a tarnish on the memory of Bette Davis".
 VideoHound's Golden Movie Retriever gave the film one and a half bone out of four in its 1991 edition, but revised it to one later on, concluding that "Davis's move was wise; the result is dismal, and would have been had she stayed".
 Blockbuster Entertainment's Guide to Movies and Videos labeled Wicked Stepmother a "horror cheapie" and rated it one out of five stars.
 In contrast, TV Guide calls the film "a good-natured, occasionally hilarious spookshow, graced with a few ingenious special effects and sassily acted—with Davis giving a gleefully nasty, if abbreviated, last film performance".